 Your shopping cart is empty!

-Electric gates are powered by electricity, right?
-So, what happens to them when there’s a power cut or the workmen dig up the road and cut off your electricity?
-How do you open and close gates that need electricity to work?
+Electric gates are powered by electricity.
+So, what happens to them when there’s a power cut, or the workmen dig up the road and cut off the electricity?
+And how do the gates open and close when they need electricity to work?
 This piece will demonstrate how to open electric gates when there is no power.

-Swing gate motors are a little more varied but all apply the same principle.
-A electric gate motor either turns an arm mounted to the gate to open or close it or it moves the point where it connects to the gate toward or away from the point where it connects to the gate post.
-This opens and closes the gate.
+Swing gate motors are a little more varied, but all use one of two basic operation principles.
+An electric gate motor either turns an arm mounted to the gate to open or close it, or it moves the point where it connects to the gate toward or away from the point where it is connected to the gate post; this opens and closes the gate.

 Some manual release mechanisms will not operate when they are under pressure.
 In these situations, the gate must be pushed against the desired direction to relieve the pressure and allow the release mechanism to operate.
 The simple rule is never to force a manual release system.

-All gate systems installed by a qualified gate engineer should have a manual release system and anyone who uses the gates should be aware where the manual release keys are kept.
-They allow the gates to be opened and closed when there is no power.
-But they also ensure that anyone trapped by badly designed gates with insufficient safety features can be released by disconnecting the gate drive from the gates when there is power to them.
+All automated gates installed by a qualified gate engineer should have a manual release system and anyone who uses the gates should be aware where the manual release keys are kept.